Lob2018/SudoFX2024/README.md

 ## Description

-SudokuFX is a Sudoku game, allowing you to create several player profiles and save and restore their games.
-The application allows you to solve the current Sudoku grid, but also other entries manually.
+SudokuFX is a Sudoku game that lets you create multiple player profiles, save your progress, and solve puzzles, including custom grids.

 ## Build with